Are masks required?

 When your massage is complete, your massage therapist will inform you of the ending and will gently exit the therapy room.
 Slowly and carefully get off of the massage table when you are ready.
 Dress and open the door slightly to let your massage therapist know you are ready for them to come back in.
 If you are open to it, your massage therapist will take some time with you to address how you are feeling, if your goals were achieved, and offer you any information and resources they have for your health and well-being.

-Once finished, you can journey to our lobby and enjoy a cup of hot herbal tea or filtered water before completing your payment process with the front desk coordinator.
+Once finished, you can journey to our gorgeous waiting room and enjoy a cup of hot herbal tea or filtered water before completing your payment process with the front desk coordinator.

 Inform the front desk of any discounts that you may have at the start of check out.
 If you would like to leave gratuity for your massage therapist you can do so with the front desk.
 Gratuity can be in the form of cash or added to a debit/credit card processing.
 Gratuity is not required but of course an appreciated gesture!